cuustard/Year2Notes/221 Data Engineering/Lecture 1 - Introduction.md

 A Database represents a massive amount of persistent data according to a logical model.
 This model can be represented graphically by UML or Entity Relationship Diagrams.

-A Database Management System provides efficient, reliable, convenient, safe, multi-user friendly storage access to massive amounts of persistent data.
+A Database Management System #DBMS provides efficient, reliable, convenient, safe, multi-user friendly storage access to massive amounts of persistent data.

+To represent the logic of the database, designing a database requires documentation that will be used to reveal database requirements and perform debugging/update, and maintenance with ease.